Leeds City Council has passed a Motion to declare a climate emergency in the city.

 The Climate Commission was tasked, by the Council, with producing a science based roadmap for Leeds.
 This was produced by our Chair, Prof Andy Gouldson, and his team - read our story and view the roadmap report.

 Big Leeds Climate Conversation

-Since then, Leeds Climate Commission has worked collaboratively with the Council to co-host a city-wide conversation on the climate emergency.
-"The Big Leeds Climate Conversation" was launched at an event at the University of Leeds on 16 July.
+Leeds Climate Commission has worked collaboratively with Leeds City Council to co-host a city-wide conversation on the climate emergency.
+An online survey, "The Big Leeds Climate Conversation", was launched at an event at the University of Leeds on 16 July 2019.

 Cllr Lisa Mulherin, Executive Board member for climate change, transport and sustainable development, gave the opening address and announced initiatives by the Council around support for businesses and organisations to reduce travel emissions, as well as a series of community car-free days across Leeds.
 Council leader Judith Blake gave the closing address.